Nizar Trabelsi

 Nizar ben Abdelaziz Trabelsi (born 2 July 1970) is a Tunisian former professional footballer.
-In 2003, he was convicted as terrorist and sentenced to ten years' imprisonment for his association with Al-Qaida, and for plotting to attack US targets including American soldiers stationed at the Belgian airbase Kleine Brogel Air Base.
+In 2003, a Belgian court convicted and sentenced Trabelsi to ten years' imprisonment for his association with Al-Qaeda, and for a variety of crimes, including attempting to destroy the military base Kleine Brogel Air Base.
+After serving his time he was sent to the United States to be prosecuted for terrorism and was cleared by a federal jury in July 2023.
+Trabelsi was imprisoned in the U.S until he was extradited back to Belgium in 2025 where he was released.